zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 ???

 # Do you want your social media posts to outlive you?
 Would you like to be forgotten?
-Some social networks offer the option of deleting an account if you have the proper documentation.
+Some social networks offer the option of deleting an account or allowing a relative access if you have the proper documentation.

 A good resource to know is the *Digital Legacy Association*.
 - They are from the UK